 It’s time to congratulate the internet: Instagram’s sneakiest phenomenon now has a name.
 Thirst Traps.
-Whether you set yours to engage in innocent banter with followers you would (hypothetically) like to “Netflix and Chill” with, or whether you carefully construct them genuinely hoping to act out your subconscious desires, it’s safe to say this Instagram trend is causing a lot of controversy.
+Whether you set yours to engage in innocent banter with followers you would (hypothetically) like to “Netflix and Chill” with, or whether you carefully construct them genuinely hoping to make a fantasy come to life, it’s safe to say this Instagram trend is causing a lot of controversy.

 Thirst Traps can take many forms.
 Unless you are particularly brazen, if you are in a relationship, it is more likely that you are stuck in someone else’s thirst trap than you are setting your own.
 How does this work?
 Basically, you follow a bunch of people.
 For most of us, a handful (give or take) of these people you will either have slept with, flirted with, or want to sleep with.